-This double blind, randomized control study evaluated 212 patients with knee osteoarthritis were randomly assigned 1500 mg sulphate oral glucosamine or placebo once daily for 3 years.
+The study evaluated 212 patients with knee osteoarthritis who, randomly, were given 1500 mg sulphate oral glucosamine or a placebo to be taken daily over the course of 3 years.

-The study conclusion was that the long-term combined structure-modifying and symptom-modifying effects of glucosamine sulphate suggest that it could be a disease modifying agent in osteoarthritis.
+The study concluded that the long-term effects of glucosamine sulphate suggest that it could be helpful for osteoarthritis patients.